UltraGaN Objectives

 The aim is to demonstrate the feasibility of InAlN/(In)GaN-based transistors for record power capabilities.

-of the project will be weighted by the following HEMT key figures of merit:
+The overall success of the project will be weighted by the following HEMT key figures of merit:

 §Two-dimensional electron gas (2DEG) density ntotal > 3.7 x 1013 cm-2,